:about

 Her focus is to explore the many bridges between the various artistic fields based on shared concepts and areas of research.
 Her anchor is to connect and work together, finding a way to intertwine each collaborator’s experiences, towards a collective artistic vision.

-For that reason, chamber music represents the very core of her musicianship.
+Since a very young age, chamber music has represented the core of her musicianship.

-Her inspiration as an interpreter and a performer is interacting with others, resonating like sound does.
+Her inspiration as an interpreter and a performer is interacting with others, resonating as sound does.

 Biography

-Vittoria Quartararo studied in Florence (Scuola di Musica di Fiesole) and in Cologne (Hochschule für Musik und Tanz), specializing in contemporary music and ensemble practice.
+Pianist Vittoria Quartararo studied in Florence (Scuola di Musica di Fiesole)

-In 2021 she recorded her first solo album CD for the Label Brilliant Classics/PIANO CLASSICS focused on the complete piano music of Henri Dutilleux (1916-2013), with the support of NRW Kunststiftung, Ministerium für Kultur und Wissenschaft and IFM e.V.- Initiative für Musik Köln.
+She premiered and recorded several works by living composers and recorded her first solo album CD for the Label Brilliant Classics/PIANO CLASSICS dedicated to the complete piano music of Henri Dutilleux (1916-2013).

 Download CV (250 words, English)